crosswalk-project/crosswalk-website/public/documentation/download_mode.md

 ```

 ## Deployment
-After the crosswalk runtime APK was downloaded from the server, we will do a signature check to ensure the integrity of the downloaded crosswalk runtime APK.
-And the signature check requires that the crosswalk runtime APK must be signed with the same key used in your application signing.
-You could also disable the signature check, for example, in development phase by inserting a meta-data to AndroidManifest.xml.
+After the Crosswalk runtime APK is downloaded from the server, a signature check is done to ensure its integrity.
+The signature check requires that the Crosswalk runtime APK be signed with the same key used to sign your application.
+You can disable this signature check during development by setting `xwalk_verify` to `disable` in the AndroidManifest.xml:
 ```
 <meta-data android:name="xwalk_verify" android:value="disable" />
 ```
-Besides the normal crosswalk runtime APK (named XWalkRuntimeLib.apk), we also provde a LZMA compressed runtime APK (named XWalkRuntimeLibLzma.apk) which has smaller size, for example, the size of XWalkRuntimeLib.apk for x86 is ~28M while the size of XWalkRuntimeLibLzma.apk is ~18M.
-The compressed one could save your users' network bandwidth in download but it will take a little more time in decompressing at the first launch of your application.
-You could choose which one to deploy based on your need.

-## Crosswalk Runtime auto update
-Basically, it requires that the build version of the xwalk_shared_library which you used to bundle with your application must be the same as that of crosswalk runtime APK, otherwise the initialization will fail and then it will trigger an update to try to download a new crosswalk runtime APK from the server.
-This will guarantee that the crosswalk runtime is always up to date in user's device after you upgrade your application with a new crosswalk library.
+The normal crosswalk runtime APK (`XWalkRuntimeLib.apk`) is ~28MB.
+We also provde an LZMA-compressed runtime APK (`XWalkRuntimeLibLzma.apk`) which is ~18MB.
+While the compressed APK can save network bandwidth, when the application is first launched the APK must be decompressed (a dialog is displayed during this process).
+This only happens during the first launch.